 The Art of Ninzuwu is an ethno-shamanic culture that is an amalgamation of ancient Mesopotamian and Shinto spiritual practices.
 The Art of Ninzuwu Inc was founded in 2015 by Messiah’el Bey and Rafael Barrio with the aim of preserving the heritage of those born of Jinn-human parentage and its rare spiritual traditions.
-Ninzuwu, while promulgating its philosophy, which draws heavily upon Shinto, Onmyodo, Ghost Dance, and Chaldean mysticism.
+Ninzuwu, while promulgating its philosophy, draws heavily upon Shinto, Onmyodo, Ghost Dance, and Chaldean mysticism.

 Adherents of Ninzuwu culture view racial classifications and racism as the work of evil spirits and a hindrance to mankind’s evolution.
 It is believed that the human race must pass through the four phases of existence (hunter-gatherer, civilization, globalization, and celestialization) before reaching their full potential.
 It is for this reason that Ninzuwu is the race and nationality of those who embrace the path, and its followers will usually add the suffixes of Bey, El, Khan, Tzu, or one of the letters associated with the Ninzuwu language to their names, or adopt these titles as a “surname.”